 SUBJECT MATHEMATICS

 Year 7 Course Outline After a period of settling in we do an internal baseline test.
 We use the baseline test and KS2 data to help find the most suitable group for our students.
 From after the first half term Maths is then taught in four/five classes (on each side of the year) which are set by ability.

 Term 1 (Chapters 1-2)

 Transition unit Whole numbers and decimals Measures, perimeter and area

 Term 2 (Chapters 3-5)

-Expressions and formulae Fractions decimals and percentages Angles and 2D shapes
+Expressions and formulaeFractions decimals and percentagesAngles and 2D shapes

 Term 3 (Chapters 6-8)

-Graphs Whole number calculations Statistics
+GraphsWhole number calculationsStatistics

 Term 4 (Chapters 9,10 ,16)

-Transformations and Symmetry Equations Probability
+Transformations and SymmetryEquationsProbability

 Term 5 (Chapters 11-13)

-Factors and Multiples Constructions and 3D shapes Sequences
+Factors and MultiplesConstructions and 3D shapesSequences

 Term 6 (Chapters 14-15)

-Decimal Numbers Ratio and Proportion
+- Decimal Numbers - Ratio and Proportion

 Assessment Homework

 Homework is set weekly for all students.
-Every other week homework will take the form of an online exercise which is marked immediately and monitored by teachers.
-The type of written homework set is varied, and could take the form of an investigation, creation of a powerpoint, creation of a bank of questions, though more often homework will be designed to ensure that students have the opportunity to practise and consolidate the concepts developed in class.
-Homework is marked and students will be given feedback on what they need to do to improve their understanding of the topic.
-Students are then given the opportunity to reflect on the feedback and modify their answers or extend their knowledge in lessons.
+All homework will be on Sparxmaths which is an online maths platform.
+Homeworks will follow the learning that is happening in class, with opportunities for retrieval and consolidation each week.
+Students will answer questions which are marked automatically so that they have instant feedback.
+Each question has an associated video to support students if they get stuck.
+The platform can also be used for independent learning and revision ahead of assessments.

+Year 7 Tests All students in KS3 undertake formal Assessments during the course of the year.
+Dates for these assessments can be found in the Assessment calendar.
+These assessments provide evidence for student tracking and movement between ability